wmk1/toll-road-blockchain-system/README.md

   * no need to see its pending payments.
 * a page for individual toll booths, which allows it to:
   * report a vehicle exit.
-  * be informed on the status of the refund or of the pending payment.
+  * be informed on the status of the refund or of the pending payment of the vehicle reported above.
   * no need to see its history of entry / exit.

 ## You code!